xinkjs/xink/README.md

 ## Create Routes

 Routes are created in `src/routes`.
-Each folder under this path represents a route segment.
+Each directory under this path represents a route segment.

-At the end of a route segment, a javascript or typescript `route` file should export one or more functions for each HTTP method it will serve.
+At the end of a route path, a javascript or typescript `route` file should export one or more functions for each HTTP method it will serve.
 You can also define a `fallback`, for any unhandled request methods.

 xink supports these verbs and function names: 'GET', 'POST', 'PUT', 'PATCH', 'DELETE', 'HEAD', 'OPTIONS', 'fallback'